UsamaBinKashif/Next-JS-Boilerplate/README.md

 - [tailwindcss](https://github.com/tailwindlabs/tailwindcss): Utility-first CSS framework.

 You can find the specific version of each dependency in the `package.json` file.

-Feel free to customize this README file according to your project's specific needs.
+Feel free to use this Boiler Plate according to your project's specific needs.